-- This requires you to set up an Azure AD app as well as adjusting the manifest accordingly, see SSO/Azure AD for Excel 365. - You'll also need to verify the AzureAD access token on the backend.
+- This requires you to set up an Entra ID (previously called Azure AD) app as well as adjusting the manifest accordingly, see pro/server/server\authentication:SSO/Azure AD for Excel 365. - You'll also need to verify the AzureAD access token on the backend.
 For an example on how to do that, have a look at https://github.com/xlwings/xlwings-server-auth-azuread